epanji/guetor/README.md

 ### _Panji Kusuma <epanji@gmail.com>_

-Guetor is package to guess selector for contents wrapper.
+Guetor is system to guess selector for contents wrapper.

 ## Usage